 As professionals move up the corporate ranks, the more they tend to specialize.
 This is not the case with Maarten van Neerven, former CFO/CEO of companies as Bugaboo and CarNext, who has always been at the forefront of driving transitions throughout his career.
-After fast-track university and corp life (Philips) and becoming VP of Finance at age of 33, he shifted in working for start-up and scale ups.
-Currently he supports boards, CEO/ CFOs in complex transitions as advisor and non-exec.
+After fast-track university and corp life (Philips) and becoming VP of Finance at age of 33, he shifted to working for start-up and scale ups.
+Currently he supports boards and CEO/ CFOs in complex transitions as advisor and non-exec.

 When did finance and understanding nature more deeply spark your interest?

 During my time studying business economics in Rotterdam, I always intuitively felt like something was missing in economic theories.
-They seemed incredibly disconnected to basic human nature; very one sighted, oversimplified and control based.
-I ended up developing a deep interest in everything how (our) nature works and areas like evolutionary biology, cosmology and psychology.
-Understanding only a bit of these areas’ it became clear to me, that the way we are trained in our economic thinking is too disconnected from nature and our own human spirit and design.
-We act often the way we are trained.
+They seemed incredibly disconnected to basic human nature; very one-sighted, oversimplified and control-based.
+I ended up developing a deep interest in everything about how (our) nature works and areas like evolutionary biology, cosmology and psychology.
+Understanding only a bit of these areas, it became clear to me that the way we are trained in our economic thinking is too disconnected from nature and our own human spirit and design.
+We often act in the way we are trained.
 So making sure you learn from these insight is crucial in becoming an effective leader.
-We know already for a long time that nature around us has a more intelligent design of organizing than we created in our society and organizations.
+We know already for a long time that the nature around us has a more intelligent design of organizing than we created in our society and organizations.
 Next to that we know we are wired to trust each other and cooperate together as human species.
 This gives a different worldview versus the rational economic approach.
 Insights from evolutionary biology contribute to our understanding of how life evolves and adapts over time.
 This you can apply to our business and organizational environment.

 What role does intuition play when you enter a company in transition?